Specify input coupling mode

 National Instruments® devices that use the NI-DAQmx interface and support AC coupling

 National Instruments DSA cards using the Traditional NI-DAQ interface

-In all other cards, the default is set to DC.
+In all other cards, the default is set to

 In the session-based interface, create a session and add an analog input channel.